Skip to content

 Do I need to tip at restaurants?

 In many everyday situations, tipping isn’t expected.
+Some sit-down restaurants and hotels add a service charge to the bill, which covers it.
 Don’t stress about it—follow the rhythm around you and keep it simple.

 Start with a simple loop: one neighborhood stroll, one iconic sight, and one night market.
 Taipei rewards balance.